 Top Supplements to Use for Dogs

-Probiotics are essential bacteria that exist in the digestive tract and, much the same as in humans, these bacteria are essential for your dog’s good health.
-Supplementing is typically not necessary, but if your dog has been on a round of antibiotics then supplementing with probiotics can help your dog to avoid the diarrhea and gastrointestinal distress that often comes with using them.
-There is a lot of speculation that probiotics can be used for other conditions and preliminary studies are promising, but not enough studies have been done to support the use of probiotics for any other conditions.
+Probiotics are essential bacteria that exist in the digestive tract and, much the same as in humans, these bacteria are necessary for your dog’s good health.
+Supplementing is typically not necessary, but if your dog has been on a round of antibiotics then supplementing with probiotics can help your dog to avoid the diarrhea and gastrointestinal distress that often come with using them.
+There is a lot of speculation that probiotics can be used for other conditions and preliminary studies are promising, but not enough research has been done to support the use of probiotics for any other conditions.
 Using too many probiotics can make intestinal distress worse, so be sure to talk to your vet to see if they are a good idea for your dog and to determine the best dosages to start with.

 #3.
 Omega Fatty Acids

 Fatty acids are also a popular supplement, typically given as a fish oil supplement.
 Good quality fish oil has shown some success in helping with allergies and skin conditions.
-One of the best applications for this supplement is to reduce the inflammation caused by red itchy skin and if you take your dog to the vet, this is likely to be one of the treatments they will prescribe.
+One of the best applications for this supplement is to reduce the inflammation caused by red, itchy skin and if you take your dog to the vet, this is likely to be one of the treatments they will prescribe.
 Some experts also believe that fish oil can help with arthritis as well, but so far this has not been backed by science.
-Fortunately, fish oil in supplemental doses will not harm your dog and he will likely love the taste of it, so if you think it might help your dog feel better there is generally no harm in trying it.
+Fortunately, fish oil in supplemental doses will not harm your dog and they will likely love the taste of it, so if you think it might help your dog feel better there is generally no harm in trying it.

 You want the best for your dog of course, but are supplements truly the right answer?
 Before you go the route of buying supplements, consider first the food you feed your dog.
 A high-quality dog food can go a long way to fixing some of your dog’s health issues.
 You should also always talk to your vet before you supplement with anything.
-He can do an examination to see if there is any reason for supplementation and can make recommendations based on his personal experience as to what works.
+They can do an examination to see if there is any reason for supplementation and can make recommendations based on personal experience as to what works.
 Finally, keep in mind there is little regulation when it comes to pet supplements, so using caution and getting an expert opinion will always be your best option.